ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 2. Setup
 3. Conditional rendering based on a path
 4. Navigating Pages
-5. Accessing Router information within Component.
+5. Accessing Router information within Component
 6. Params

 ## Why we want to use it